cnbeining/Mukioplayer-Py-Mac/README.md

 Written in Python, based on Mukioplayer, this is a quick way to enjoy commit(DanMu) on Mac.

+Also check https://github.com/superwbd/ABPlayerHTML5-Py--nix  , this is the one with HTML5 and ABPlayerHTML5.

 Download
 ------
 I will upload every version here: https://sourceforge.net/projects/mukioplayerpymac/